KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 tox will show one error at a time.
 Fix that error, and rerun tox.

-If needed, refer to the [Django 3.2 release notes](https://docs.djangoproject.com/en/4.1/releases/3.2/), [Django 4.0 release notes](https://docs.djangoproject.com/en/4.0/releases/4.0/#features-removed-in-4-0), and [Django 4.1 release notes](https://docs.djangoproject.com/en/4.1/releases/4.1/) for more info about changes.
+If needed, refer to the [Django 3.2 release notes](https://docs.djangoproject.com/en/4.1/releases/3.2/), [Django 4.0 release notes](https://docs.djangoproject.com/en/4.0/releases/4.0/#features-removed-in-4-0), and [Django 4.1 release notes](https://docs.djangoproject.com/en/4.1/releases/4.1/) for more info about the changes made in those releases.
 Google and Stack Overflow can also help.

 To see some example errors, check out the WIP [Pinax 22.12 Release Plan](https://github.com/pinax/pinax/wiki/Pinax-22.12-Release-Plan/).